ku-nlp/ja-vicuna-qa-benchmark/README.md

 # Japanese Vicuna QA Benchmark

- We offer 80 diverse Japanese questions to measure various capabilities of Japanese LLMs, which consists of 80 diverse questions in 10 categories (generic, coding, roleplay, writing, etc.)
+ We released Japanese Vicuna QA Benchmark for measuring comprehensive capabilities of Japanese LLMs, which consists of 80 diverse questions in 10 categories (generic, coding, roleplay, writing, etc.)
 You can leverage this package to evaluate the answers of your Japanese LLM models in a reference-free manner with LLM-as-a-judge.
 To automate the evaluation process, we prompt strong LLMs like GPT-4 to act as judges and assess the quality of the models' responses.